DoctorLai/steem-load-balancer/README.md

 - debug: When set to debug, more messages are set e.g. in the response header.
 - firstK: Choosing the node which has the max Jussi Number from the first `firstK` nodes that respond OK.
 Default is 1.
 - strategy: The strategy to pick the chosen node.
 This can be one of: first, random, max_jussi_number (default), latest_version
+- headers: The headers can be specified to pass to the downstream nodes.
+When proxying requests, the Load Balancer injects a shared-secret header so downstream nodes can identify trusted traffic and apply elevated (or exempt) rate-limit policies.

 ## Installation
 Clone the Repository: